How to Stain Maple Wood

 When you wipe a stain, you are essentially just spreading the stain around.
 This can actually make the stain larger and more difficult to remove.
 Brushing, however, allows you to work the stain from the outside in, which is much more effective.
 In addition, brushing helps to break up the stain, making it easier to remove.

 So, which method is better?
 It really depends on the type of stain and your personal preference.
-For small stains, wiping may be sufficient.
+Wiping may be sufficient for small stains.
 However, brushing is usually the best option for larger or tougher stains.
 Be sure to act quickly for the best results, whichever method you choose.

 What Is the Difference Between a Gel Stain and A Liquid Stain?